KASW

 KASW went on the air in 1995 as the Phoenix affiliate of The WB.
 Its first owner contracted with KTVK (channel 3) for programming and support services, and KTVK bought the station in 1999.
 In addition to being an affiliate of The WB and later The CW, the station also broadcast several secondary local sports teams at various times.
-KASW was split from KTVK in 2014 as the result of KTVK's sale.
-Scripps acquired it in 2019 and has added local newscasts from KNXV.
-KASW is the high-power ATSC 3.0 (NextGen TV) station for the Phoenix area and provides the ATSC 3.0 broadcasts of six major Phoenix commercial stations.
+As a result of KTVK's sale to the Meredith Corporation, KASW was sold to Nexstar Media Group in 2014.
+In 2019, Scripps acquired KASW from Nexstar as part of the latter's acquisition of Tribune Media.